About the Emergency Management Team

 - co-ordinate the local authority and voluntary sector response

-- liaise with outside agencies i.e. Emergency Services, utilities, military.
+- liaise with outside agencies.
+For example, Emergency Services, utilities, and military

 - provide support to the Emergency Services